 A case is only eligible for one service and what the eligible service is depends on the sentence for that case.

-No. If a case is eligible for nondisclosure then it is not eligible for expungement.
+No. If a case is eligible for nondisclosure, then the case is not eligible for expungement.

-You have an attorney to (1) make sure it is done right the first time so it does not get rejected or cost you months of delay, (2) handle objections from the district attorney, (3) send an attorney to court to argue the case if need be, and (4) write letters to potential employers letting them know that the case has been reopened and will soon have the conviction off of your record.
+You have an attorney to (1) make sure the process is done right the first time so your case does not get rejected or cost you months of delay, (2) handle objections from the district attorney, (3) send an attorney to court to argue the case if need be, and (4) write letters to potential employers letting them know that the case has been reopened and will soon have the conviction off of your record.

 Although a licensed attorney will appear in court for you, in Texas cases, the judge will frequently require your presence.
 If you live out of state or if attending the hearing would be a hardship for you, we can ask the court to excuse your presence, but this is not guaranteed.